HarmonizedMRI/B0shimming/README.md

 To provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined (and potentially application-specific) critera.

+The framework allows for nonlinear loss functions, and may be useful for exploring alternative shimming criteria (beyond least-squares) in the future.
 For example, the user may want to minimize root-mean-square (RMS) B0 inhomogeneity over a user-specified 3D subvolume.

+We envision this tool as one component of a more harmonized cross-vendor MRI workflow in support of **reproducible MRI research**.

 ## Quick start